TOPIC

 Its Effectiveness and the Obstacles to Successful Program Implementation

-The Early Assessment Program (EAP) has emerged as a national model for states seeking to design policies that increase the number of students who leave high school ready for college and careers.
-In addition, the two national consortia designing new…
+The Early Assessment Program (EAP) is a national model for increasing the number of students who are prepared for college and careers upon graduating high school.
+It has been recognized by two national consortia as the model for designing new high…

 2012 WP Grubb